JM1705/CompassBG/README.md

 # CompassBG
-Create and set a wallpaper with the Compass schedule for the day
+Automatically set a wallpaper with the Compass schedule

 ## WARNING!!!
 THIS SCRIPT SAVES YOUR COMPASS LOGIN CREDENTIALS AS PLAIN TEXT IN A JSON CONFIGURATION FILE.
 DO NOT SHARE THIS FILE.